-Before getting started, each Girl Scout must complete a Cadette Leadership Award or Journey, if they haven't already earned the Bronze Award.
+Before getting started, each Girl Scout must complete a Cadette Journey, including the Journey's Take Action project.

-In the Silver Award Project Proposal, each Girl Scout will be asked to provide the name of the award completed and the completion date.
+In the Silver Award Project Proposal, each Girl Scout will be asked to provide the name of the Cadette Journey completed and the completion date.
 In addition, they will be asked to reflect on these questions:

-- What did you do?
+- · What did you do?

-- What did you learn?
+- · What did you learn?

 - · What will you do better, or differently, next time?

-Girl Scouts need the skills they'll develop in the prerequisite-like how to identify community issues, how to plan, and how to lead or work with others-to succeed on their Silver Award.
-The reflection will help them begin to connect the dots between their leadership experience and their Silver Award.
+Girl Scouts need the skills they'll develop in the Journeys-like how to identify community issues, how to plan, and how to lead or work with others-to succeed on their Silver Award.
+The reflection will help them begin to connect the dots between their Journey Take Action project and their Silver Award.

-- Share prerequisite options with Girl Scouts.
+- Share Cadette Journey options with Girl Scouts.
 Visit the Award and Badge Explorer page.
-Select "Cadette" as the grade level and search "Highest Award prerequisites" as the topic.
-Print a PDF to share with Girl Scouts, who can then choose the one that they'll work on. - Guide Girl Scouts to reflect and discuss their completed leadership experiences.
+Select "Cadette" as the grade level and search "Journeys" as the topic.
+Print this PDF to share with Girl Scouts, who can then choose the one that they'll work on. - Guide Girl Scouts to reflect and discuss their completed Journey Take Action experiences.
 Using the questions above, which are also listed in their Cadette Workbook for Earning Your Silver Award give them time to discuss their answers together.
 Tell them to write down their individual answers and save them.
 They will need to provide the answers to these questions in their Project Proposal.